-- Exclusions Policy
+- Exclusions policy

-- Child Protection and Safeguarding Policy
+- Child protection and safeguarding policy

-- Anti-bullying Policy
+- Anti-bullying policy

+- Mobile phone policy

-- Attendance Policy
+- Attendance policy

+- Uniform policy

 Any other situation

 No behaviour policy is capable of covering all eventualities.
 Students are expected to respond in a sensible and responsible way to the overall standards of the academy, and to any specific instruction, which may arise from time to time.